andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/patterns-and-practices/replace-magic-strings-with-enumerations-in-swift.md

   - Swift

 ---
-&#8220;What can I do to avoid these &#8216;magic strings' in my code?&#8221; – This was the question I asked myself recently as I found myself in `prepareForSegue` comparing `segue.segueIdentifier` to in-line hard-coded Strings.
-This kind of in-line hard-coding of a String for comparison purposes is what I mean by &#8220;magic strings&#8221; in this article.
+"What can I do to avoid these &#8216;magic strings' in my code?&#8221; – This was the question I asked myself recently as I found myself in `prepareForSegue` comparing `segue.segueIdentifier` to in-line hard-coded Strings.
+This kind of in-line hard-coding of a String for comparison purposes is what I mean by "magic strings&#8221; in this article.
 I knew this felt like a bad idea, but the solution to a cleaner option wasn't readily apparent to me.

 I _used_ to do things like create static string constants, or `#define` expressions so that I could easily change these values if I ever needed to update them for some reason.
 You know&#8230; back in a former Objective-C developer life when these tactics were available to me.
 But these options don't exist in Swift.
 What to do??